bal-sm/repo-for-learning/systems/programming/python_django/Django-Documentation/2_db/1_topics/5_managers.md

 The way `Manager` classes work is documented in [Making queries](./2_queries.md); this document specifically touches on model options that customize `Manager` behavior.

-## Manager names - Mahmuda's version
+## Manager names - Mahmuda's version - Lite

 Them, modded:
 > - By default, Django adds a `Manager` with the name `objects` to every Django model class.